EstherSlabbert/Micro-services-architecture/README.md

 As number of microservices increase in an application it becomes more difficult and complex or even impossible to manage these containers across multiple environments using scripts or self-made tools.
 This is what brought about container orchestration technologies like K8.

-Using K8/other orchestration tools provides:
+Using K8s/other orchestration tools provides:

-- High Availability (i.e. no downtime, always user-accessible)
+- **High Availability** (i.e. no downtime, always user-accessible)
-- Scalability (i.e. high performance, loads fast and users have high response rate from application)
+- **Scalability** (i.e. high performance, loads fast and users have high response rate from application)
-- Disaster Recovery (i.e. backup and restore for if an infrastructure has problems like data is lost or the servers explode or something bad happens with the service center the infrastructure has some kind of mechanism to backup and restore the data to the lastest state so the application doesn't lose any data and the containerized app can run from the latest state after recovery)
+- **Disaster Recovery** (i.e. backup and restore for if an infrastructure has problems like data is lost or the servers explode or something bad happens with the service center the infrastructure has some kind of mechanism to backup and restore the data to the lastest state so the application doesn't lose any data and the containerized app can run from the latest state after recovery)

 ### <a id="kubernetes-basic-architecture">Kubernetes Basic Architecture</a>

-**Components of Kubernetes Architecture:**
+**Components of Kubernetes Architecture (K8s cluster):**

 - **Master Node(s)**: connects to, runs and manages worker nodes (much more important than worker nodes, must have a back up in production as if you lose a master node you lose the access to the cluster).
 - **Worker Nodes**: have containers or microservices or applications running on them and Kubelet process (which is the primary "node agent"). (bigger, most load, more resources).